Home » Muffins » Pineapple and Carrot Muffins

 How To Make Pineapple Carrot Muffins

-Step One: In a bowl add grated carrot, pineapple, coconut, and chopped pecans.
+Step One: In a medium bowl add grated carrot, pineapple, coconut, and chopped pecans.
 Add sugar, eggs, vegetable oil, and orange juice, whisk to combine.
 In a separate bowl, add your dry ingredients and mix to combine.
 Now, add dry ingredients to wet ingredients and mix togetehr.

 Step Two: Scoop batter into muffin cups and bake until muffins are set and a toothpick inserted in the middle comes out clean.